Zettlr/zettlr-docs/docs/en/installing-pandoc.md

 # Installing Pandoc

 Pandoc is a small program that has the ability to convert document files from one format into another.
 It is extremely powerful and has a lot of options.
 In order to enable Zettlr to import and export files, Pandoc needs to be installed on your computer.
-Zettlr itself does not have the capability of importing or exporting in itself.
+Zettlr does not have the capability of importing or exporting in itself.
 The reason for this is that Pandoc does this job extremely well, it is also free and Open Source, and is available on all platforms that Zettlr supports.

 > Zettlr requires Pandoc version 2.0 or higher.
 Some Linux repositories still have older versions available.
 If this is the case for you, please install Pandoc from the [download page](https://github.com/jgm/pandoc/releases/latest).